vytasrgl/ChatScript/wiki/ChatScript-Basic-User-Manual.md

 can be tricky.
 For example, the word _Bob’s_ is actually tokenized as two words: _Bob ‘s_ .
 And in Wordnet, _New_Year's_Eve_ is a single word.

-You might not know that, but anytime you think of something as multiple words, you are safe quoting it (writing _”New Year’s Eve”_) and letting ChatScript manage how it is stored internally.
+You might not know that, but anytime you think of something as multiple words, you are safe quoting it (writing _"New Year’s Eve"_) and letting ChatScript manage how it is stored internally.
 This is particularly true of names of people, titles of books and other multiple-word proper names.